henryli-git/Bots/Reddit_Bot/README.md

 ## Features
     *Powered by the Python Reddit API, Praw
-    *Outputs subreddit and post name when keyword is found in the post title *Can be configured to perform other actions
+    *Outputs subreddit and post name when the keyword is found in the post title *Can be configured to perform other actions

 ## Getting Started